 B. To organize the meetings so all necessary matters can be brought to the School Board and decisions of the School Board can be made in an orderly and reasonable manner;

-C. To insure that members of the School Board have the necessary information to make decisions on substantive issues and to insure adequate discussion of decisions to be made; and
+C. To ensure that members of the School Board have the necessary information to make decisions on substantive issues and to ensure adequate discussion of decisions to be made; and

 III.
 RULES OF ORDER